sharonmordechai/ai-assistant-with-db/README.md

 # AI Assistant

+**The Streamlit app for the AI Assistant can be found [here](https://ai-assistant-with-db.streamlit.app/).
+You're welcome to give it a try!**

 This is a [Streamlit](https://streamlit.io)-based AI assistant powered by [OpenAI](https://openai.com).
 The assistant is designed to answer questions based on its training knowledge and also supports uploading a CSV file to address further questions using [Langchain](https://www.langchain.com) for enhanced data processing.

 ## Features